Te Ara o Puanga – Mary Potter Apartments

-Mary Potter Hospice is building an apartment complex adjacent to its Hospice building in Mein Street, Newtown.
-This will create long-term sustainable revenue for the Hospice and its future services as demand continues to grow.
+Mary Potter Hospice is building Te Ara o Puanga, an apartment complex adjacent to the Hospice building in Newtown.

 Following approval of the project to proceed, we would like to keep our patients, families, neighbours and staff updated with details of the project here.
 The most recent updates will be at the top of the list, below.